SanderMertens/flecs/docs/Queries.md

 - The `Cascade` and `Desc` flags require caching.
 - Traversal flags can only be specified for the term source.
-- Union relationship queries that are not wildcards are not supported for traversal.

 The following sections show how to use traversal in the different language bindings.